HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

 - Go to **Terminal Menu -> Run Task... -> clean all** to remove all the object files and executables inside the folder

 - You are all set!
 You can put any assembly code files in this folder (or subfolder) to debug in this way!
-  - Make sure to open the assembly file you want to build/debug before running the tasks or debugging !
+  - Make sure to open the assembly file you want to build/debug before running the tasks or debugging!

 - To disconnect VS Code from CSIF, click the little green button on the bottom left and select **Close Remote Connection**